Luxmusik/sandbox-virtualappliance/readme.md

 }
 ```

 Git repositories are available on the ```git``` subdomain of the configured domain ie. ```git.bluth-sandbox.com.com```.
-The Git URL to clone the 'banana-stand' MockService is ```http://michaelbluth@git.sandbox.bluth.com/banana-stand.git```.
+The Git URL to clone the 'banana-stand' mock service is ```http://michaelbluth@git.sandbox.bluth.com/banana-stand.git```.

-Creating a MockService also creates a Sandbox with the same name.
+Creating a mock service also creates a Sandbox with the same name.
 For example, to retrieve details for the ```banana-stand``` Sandbox created in the above example call the /api/1/sandboxes/banana-stand endpoint.

 #### Creating a Sandbox
 You can create multiple running Sandboxes for use by different teams.
-Although Sandboxes can share the same MockService, they run in isolation and do not share persisted data.
+Although Sandboxes can share the same mock service, they run in isolation and do not share persisted data.

 Create a Sandbox using the /sandboxes service: